codewithdark-git/NoteMaster-AI/README.md

 1. Upload one or more images by clicking on "📁 Choose images...".
 2. Wait for the images to be processed and text to be extracted.
-3. View the generated notes in the "Generated Notes" section.
+3. View the generated notes in the "Saved Notes" section.
 4. Choose to download the notes as TXT, PDF, or DOCX, copy them to the clipboard, or save them to Google Docs.

 ## Customization